nklxsns/News-Portal/README.md

 - Uses React hooks for state management to handle user inputs, API responses, and application state.
 - No Redux or other external state management libraries used.

-### Advanced Features (Optional)
+### Advanced Features

 - Search feature to allow users to search for articles by keywords.
-- "Favorites" feature where users can save articles.
-Uses local storage to persist favorites between sessions.

 ## Technical Requirements

 - Functional components and hooks.
 - Axios or Fetch API for making API calls.
-- Responsive design using CSS Grid, Flexbox, or frameworks like Bootstrap or TailwindCSS.
+- Responsive design using CSS Grid, Flexbox, and framework like Bootstrap.
 - Error handling and loading states for network requests.

 ## Installation